Capricorn and Bunker Group: Early uses – guano mining 1890s

 Yet latter during September 1933 the leases and guano rights of Fairfax and Hoskyn Islands, off Gladstone, were sold by auction at Gladstone.
 They were bought on behalf of the Barrier Reef Phosphate (Guano) Syndicate.

 It is unsure if the project ever succeed in the removal of guano from Hoskyn Islands.

 Early uses – turtle soup canneries

-Turtle soup canneries operated on North West Island from 1904–14 and 1924–26, and on Heron Island from 1925–29.
+Turtle soup canneries operated on North West Island from 1904 to 1914 and 1924 to 1926, and on Heron Island from 1925 to 1929.
 Old boilers and other remnants from these activities remain on site.

 Tourist resorts 1930s

 A concrete slab is the only remnant of a resort which operated at Lady Musgrave Island during the 1930s.
 The island had been a hub for a number of pleasure cruises when eventually more extensive construction of tourist facilities occurred in 1938 and 1939 at Lady Musgrave Island, including six cottages and other facilities.

 In 1932 Captain Christian Poulsen, engaged in bringing fishing parties to the reef, realised the potential of Heron Island as a tourist attraction.
 In 1936 he bought the lease of the island for £290 and set up a tourist resort which is still in operation.